 With a trickle charger, the battery will reach full capacity overnight.
 Just plug it in and switch on, the charging process will start.

 !!!Do not leave batteries unattended when charging.
 They do occasionally explode!!!

 !!!Do not short out the battery, it can explode!!!

 !!!Protect the battery from damage like excessive bending or piercing!!!

 Once charged, plug the lead into the back of your FT-817 and connect the battery.
 You will be able to enjoy many hours of full power, low interference operation from one charge.

 Add a ferrite to your new battery lead and make a short PSU lead with a female T connector.
 Now your new power lead is multi-functional, it can be used for both PSU and battery operation.

 I use mine with the Sotabeam antenna to make mobile DXing a piece of cake.
-It all fits in my day bad along with my other hiking items.
-5 watts USB from a high and interference location is often much better than a high power base station.
+It all fits in my day bag along with my other hiking items.
+5 watts USB from a high and interference-free location is often much better than a suburban high-power base station.
 Don't take my word for it, try it for yourself.

 Return to the QSO Shack Homepage.